 - In hot climates, grow carrots in fall and winter.

 - Read our informative article on growing carrots.

 Beets are rich in Iron, Vitamin C, Magnesium, and Potassium.
-It’s worthy to grow them in your small balcony.
-They are one of the fast growing vegetables.
+It’s worth growing them on your small balcony.
+This is one of the best fast growing vegetables.

-Plant beetroot seeds directly in small pots that are minimum 8 inches deep and as wide as possible.
+Plant beetroot seeds directly in small pots that are a minimum of 8 inches deep and as wide as possible.
 It doesn’t like being transplanted.

 Beetroot Growing Tips

 - Begin planting beetroots in spring, avoid when the temperature warms up in summer, and start planting again in late summer or fall.